nadrane/blog/source/_posts/hidden-costs-of-postgresql-jsonb.md

   - [Postgres]
 ---

-One of my clients approached me the other day with a performance problem.
-The CTO explained that queries over the `message` had deteriorated over time and were now slow.
+One of my clients approached me the other day with a performance problem in their Postgres database.
+The CTO explained that queries over the `message` table had deteriorated over time and were now slow.
 He further explained to me that the queries were only slow when a particular [JSONB column](https://www.postgresql.org/docs/9.4/static/datatype-json.html) was included in the result set.
 I set off to resolve to problem, eager to discover the cause

 ## Background